taophp/FavShield/README.md

 ## Browsers compatibility

 FavShield is tested and works with Chromium and Firefox.
-Indeed, there a [bug in Firefox]()
+Indeed, there is a <em>really old</em> [bug affecting Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=866522) that prevents favlets execution with some CSP policies, so you should avoid those policies or Firefox to use FavShield.

 ## Contribution